mrflip/big_data_for_chimps-code/README.md

 You're ready to proceed when:

 * Running `echo $DOCKER_HOST` from your terminal returns the address of your docker host
-* Running `rake ps` succeeds and shows no containers running.
+* Running `rake ps` succeeds and shows no containers in existence.
 * Running `rake images:pull` marches through the list fairly quickly, reporting in a bored tone that it already has everything.
 * For boot2docker users, `ls -l /var/lib/docker/hosts` on the docker host shows a file of zero size.
-For others, you have a
+(That, or `cat /var/lib/docker/hosts` shows a healthy-looking hosts file, in case you're unwinding back to this point from further on.)

 Alright!
 Now the fun starts.